AWSwinefred/f1-app-notes/Using-PCIe-Write-Combining/README.md

 ```
 rc = fpga_pci_attach(0, 0, 4, BURST_CAPABLE, &pci_bar_handle);
 ```
-opens the sysfs file: /sys/bus/pci/devices/0000:00:0f.0/resource4_wc and uses mmap to create a user space pointer to Region 4 with a WC attribute.
+opens the sysfs file: ```/sys/bus/pci/devices/0000:00:0f.0/resource4_wc``` and uses ```mmap``` to create a user space pointer to Region 4 with a WC attribute.
 The returned pci_bar_handle structure is used by other FPGA library calls to read and write the F1 card.

 ## Write Performance
 This app note includes a program called wc_perf.
 To build the program run make in the directory.
 This program will perform various write operations with and without WC enabled based on the options used.
-To see a list of the available options, type wc_perf -h.
+To see a list of the available options, type ```wc_perf -h```.

 ![WC Performance Graph](./Write-Combine-Performance.png)